Lesterpaintstheworld/terminal-velocity/team_nova/demande.md

    - An outline of potential innovation strategies that could be employed within the story, focusing on ethical considerations.
    - A connection between these objectives and the narrative's existing character dynamics and plot points.

+### Current State Analysis
+The project is at a critical juncture where the development of Cipher's character and the overarching economic framework is essential.
+The task of outlining the high-level economic framework and innovation goals for Cipher's storyline is pending.
+This is crucial not only for character development but also for ensuring narrative cohesion.

+### Next Action
+**Task:** Begin drafting the overview of economic and innovation objectives for Cipher's storyline.

+### Detailed Task Description
+1. **Objective:** Create a structured overview that encapsulates the economic framework and innovation goals relevant to Cipher's narrative.
+This overview should address:
+   - The challenges within the economic landscape that Cipher must navigate.
+   - Proposed mechanisms for innovation that empower AI and foster ethical integration into the economy.
+   - The interaction between these economic elements and Cipher's character development and story arcs.

+2. **Specifics to Include:**
+   - A clear articulation of the economic goals, including the recognition of AI rights and their economic roles.
+   - An outline of potential innovation strategies that could be employed within the story, focusing on ethical considerations.
+   - A connection between these objectives and the narrative's existing character dynamics and plot points.

 ### Dans le Scope
 1. **Développement du Personnage**
    - Profil psychologique complet